 - Slowly heat milk in a sauce pan on medium low heat.
-Do not let it boil, just get it steamy.
+Do not let it boil, just get it nice and steamy.
 Meanwhile, whisk sugar and eggs together in a bowl.
-When milk is hot, slowly…and I mean slow as you can…drizzle the milk into the sugar/egg mixture, stirring constantly.
+When milk is hot, slowly…and I mean slow as you can…drizzle some of the milk into the sugar/egg mixture, stirring constantly.

 - For the bananas:

 - Preheat oven to 400 degrees.
 On a foil lined pan place the sliced bananas and sprinkle with sugar, cinnamon and drizzle with the butter.
 Bake for 20 minutes.
-Look at all that ooey banana gooey goodness.
 Let mixture cool then puree in a food processor.

-- When completely cooled, add to the ice cream mixture and churn according to your ice cream maker's instructions.
+- When completely cooled, add the caramelized bananas to the ice cream mixture and stir to combine.
+Churn according to your ice cream maker's instructions.

-Carmelized Banana Ice Cream …It’s What’s For Dessert
+Homemade Banana Ice Cream with Caramelized Bananas …It’s What’s For Dessert

 Why Trust These Recipes?
 Lea Ann Brown has lived, worked and played in Colorado for 45 years.
 She has immersed herself in the Colorado Culinary space, is a Culinary School Graduate and publishes her Colorado food Blog, Cooking On The Ranch.